Intolerance: Love's Struggle Throughout the Ages, Griffith, hatred

 My immediate reaction to Intolerance is that of absolute wonder and amazement.
 Throughout the lengthy three-and-a-half-hour film, I remained consistently awestruck by the breathtaking beauty it portrayed.
 The massive detailed sets paired with Griffith's stunning wide shots, seemingly organized chaos of actors and extras, and captivating musical score results in a mesmerizing piece of art work.
 The story can be easily summarized using the movies complete title, Intolerance: Love's Struggle Throughout the Ages.
 It shows us stories from four different time periods which, to quote one of the opening lines of the movie, "Each story shows how hatred and intolerance, through all the ages, have battled against love and charity."

 [...]
+Jenkins' (the owner of the Mill) spinster sister, who has been spending her time at parties and donating to charities.
 In each time period, it's difficult to see how the character's stories are related and intertwined, until eventually, all their stories do intertwine.
-This wouldn't be an issue if all of these plot lines were portrayed at one time, but what makes them difficult to follow is the constant switching from each time period with their different plot lines to another time period.
-I understand the motive to juxtapose between these different time periods, which is to further compare and connect the different plots with the film's overall resonating theme. [...]
+This wouldn't be an issue if all of these plot lines were portrayed at one time, but what makes them difficult to follow is the constant switching from each time period with their different plot lines to another time period. [...]

 [...]
 The story can be easily summarized using the movies complete title, Intolerance: Love's Struggle Throughout the Ages.
 It shows us stories from four different time periods which, to quote one of the opening lines of the movie, “Each story shows how hatred and intolerance, through all the ages, have battled against love and charity.”
 It presents this as the case, showing us how history repeats itself throughout the ages, but doesn't offer any solutions to this transcendent problem.
 It ends with a theme that one can either see as optimistic or grim, which is that love will always struggle against the overlooking forces of evil and if our love is strong enough and lucky, it will prevail. [...]